jnozzi/cocoadev.com/markdown/ObjectsStructsAndPointersBasics.md

 ----

 If you look in the class references; then if it's got a page of its own, it's a class.
-All structs and things are on the types pages for General/AppKit and Foundation en masse. -- General/RobRix
+All structs and things are on the types pages for AppKit and Foundation en masse. -- RobRix

 ----